codeliner/bookdown-template/docs/tutorial/event_sourcing_basics.md

 *A checkout can only be made if no unresolved quantity-stock-conflicts exist for the basket.*

 Effective Aggregate Design¹¹ is possibly the hardest part of a well crafted domain model.
-And it evolves over time so be prepared to constantly refactor previous design decisions¹².
+And it evolves over time so be prepared to constantly refactor previous design decisions.
 Thinking of aggregates as processes and model them in an event sourced fashion can help a lot, but it remains a task that needs practice.
 So don't worry if your first attempts end up being unpractical.
 You will get better. **Thinking in events and processes is the key.**